jayvdb/hformat/readme.md

 This separation between functions and classes is done like that in order to follow the same system as Python's `format`does.

+You can modify some of the HumanFormatter behavior by using the function `hfconfig(**kwargs)`; which currently has the following options:

+* `error_on_unknown_function`: If True, raises an error if an used function does not exists or is not recognized.

+HumanFormatter also provides its custom Exception, `HumanFormatterError`, which handles syntax and format errors and problems.

 Check 'language.md' to learn how to use `hformat` custom language.